Iron Cross (Marvel Comics): Helmut Gruler

-Helmut Gruler is a World War II German soldier that first appears in the title Invaders.
+Helmut Gruler is a World War II German soldier who first appears in the title Invaders.
 Gruler volunteers to wear armor created by Professor Franz Schneider for use against the Allied forces.
 Using the alias "Iron Cross", the character creates havoc until he is apparently killed during a battle with superhero team the Invaders.

 Iron Cross reappears in the modern Marvel universe in the title Midnight Sons Unlimited, having apparently been saved and sustained by his armor.

-Iron Cross is revealed in the limited series to be a founding member of the modern version of the V-Battalion, a secret group dedicated to hunting down war criminals.
-Iron Cross apparently dies preventing the spread of nanotechnology throughout the world by terrorist organization Hydra.
+Iron Cross is later revealed to have been a founding member of the V-Battalion, a secret group dedicated to hunting down war criminals.
+Iron Cross apparently dies while stopping Hydra from spreading nanotechnology across Earth.

 Clare Gruler

 Clare Gruler is the daughter of Helmut Gruler who took on her father's legacy and became a hero in Germany.
 Claire previously wielded the Iron Cross armor, but was fused with the suit when her Inhuman gene activated, transforming her into a cyborg.

 She later battles Neo-Nazi forces in Germany and requests help from the All-New Invaders.
 They are interrupted by the Inhuman Lash, who is attempting to recruit Iron Cross, Toro, and the Neo-Nazi leader, who did not know he was an Nuhuman.
-Medusa and the Inhuman Royal Court appear, so Lash leaves with the Neo-Nazi, who abandons the Nazi cause since he does not have pure Aryan blood.
+Medusa and the Inhuman Royal Court appear and Lash leaves with the Neo-Nazi, who abandons the Nazi cause since he does not have pure Aryan blood.
 The Invaders later disband and Iron Cross returns to Germany to protect it from evil.

 Powers and abilities

 Helmut Gruler wears an advanced suit of armor that provides superhuman strength and durability, and flight via boot jets.
 The armor also has several offensive features, and is capable of releasing electric current, sleeping gas and an inky fluid similar to that discharged by an octopus.
 The suit provides some longevity by sustaining Gruler's body.

 Clare Gruler's Iron Cross armor grants her flight and energy discharge.
-Her molecular bonding appears to have only worked once when her Inhuman gene activated.
+As an Inhuman, she possessed the ability of molecular bonding; however, this power only worked once when her Inhuman gene activated, fusing her with her armor.